-We (@Nek967) are interested in understanding how cell division is controlled, and more specifically how before and during mitosis a number of signaling modules reorganize cellular elements with the objective of building the spindle and correctly segregating the duplicated chromosomes into two daughter cells (evidently quite an important process -think cell death, disease and mayhem in general if things go wrong with it).
-The microtubule cytoskeleton, associated proteins including molecular motors and the centrosomes (in animal cells) are central to this and thus we pay special attention to them.
+We (@Nek967) are interested in understanding how cell division is controlled, and more specifically how before and during mitosis a number of signaling modules reorganize cellular elements with the objective of building the spindle and correctly segregating the duplicated chromosomes into two daughter cells.
+This is evidently quite an important process -think cell death, disease and mayhem in general if things go wrong with it.
+The microtubule cytoskeleton, associated proteins including molecular motors and the centrosomes (in animal cells) are central to it and thus we pay special attention to them

 We are focused on studying the NIMA-family kinases Nek9, Nek6 and Nek7.
 We have shown that during G2/M Nek9 is activated at centrosomes and then it binds and activates the highly similar Nek6 and Nek7.
 Once active the three kinases can modify different substrates, controlling their localization and/or function.
 We use genetically modified cells and animals to investigate the importance of this for both centrosome and spindle function.

 Human U2OS cells; note the cell in prometaphase, building the mitotic spindle through the reorganization of its microtubule cytoskeleton (tubulin in green, centrosomes in yellow, kinetochores in red, DNA in blue; image: Núria Gallisà).

 What we do (if you are not a biological scientist): we study how cells are wired, that is, how different systems similar to wires and switches control the elements that make up a cell by transmitting signals and changing the behavior, location or amount of these elements (we like to say that we study signal transduction).